fetchrobotics-gbp/pico_flexx_driver-release/README.md

 ##### `/pico_flexx/points`
 Bandwidth: 770 KB per message (@5 Hz: ~3850 KB/s, @45 Hz: ~ 34650 KB/s)

 This is the point cloud created by the sensor.
-It contains 6 fields in the following order: X, Y, Z, Noise (float), Intensity (16-Bit), Gray (8-Bit).
+It contains 6 fields in the following order: X, Y, Z, Noise (float), Intensity (float).
 The 3D points themself are undistorted, while the 2D coordinates of the points are distorted.
 The point cloud is organized, so that the each point belongs to the pixel with the same index in one of the other images.